Mariology of the popes: Papal influences on Mariology

 Popes were highly important for the development of doctrine and the veneration of the Blessed Virgin.
 They made decisions not only in the area of Marian beliefs (Mariology) but also Marian practices and devotions.
 Popes promulgated Marian veneration and beliefs by authorizing: new Marian feast days, Marian prayers and initiatives, acceptance and support of Marian congregations, indulgences and special privileges, and support for Marian devotions.

 The formal recognition of Marian apparitions (such as at Lourdes and Fatima) has also been influential.
 Popes have promoted Marian devotion through encyclicals, Apostolic Letters and with two dogmas (Immaculate Conception and Assumption), the promulgation of Marian years (Pius XII, John Paul II), visits to Marian shrines (Benedict XVI in 2007) and in 2018 Pope Francis decreed that the Memorial of the Blessed Virgin Mary, Mother of the Church be inserted into the Roman Calendar on the Monday after Pentecost (also known as Whit Monday).

 Popular views like the Immaculate Conception and Assumption developed into papal teaching over time.
 Popes have also limited and cautioned against some devotional practices.
 In 1674 Pope Clement X (1670–1676) indexed books on Marian piety.
 After the Council of Trent, Marian fraternities were founded, fostering Marian piety, not all of which were approved.

 Not all Popes took the same view on Marian beliefs and devotions.
 Pope Francis warned that it could not please Mary if we honor her in a way that diminishes the honor given to her divine Son.

 13th to the 17th centuries

 Clement IV

 Pope Clement IV (1265–1268) created a poem on the seven joys of Mary, which in its form is considered an early version of the Franciscan rosary.

 Pius V

 On September 17, 1569, Pope Pius V issued the papal bull Consueverunt Romani Pontifices which popularized the rosary.
-Before the Battle of Lepanto in 1571 Pope Pius V requested to the people of Europe to pray the rosary.
+Before the Battle of Lepanto in 1571 Pius V requested to the people of Europe to pray the rosary.
 After the victory of the Holy League, he declared a commemorative feast that later became the Feast of Our Lady of the Rosary.
 Pius V included in the catechism he promulgated the second part of the Hail Mary that had just been added in the Council of Trent: "Holy Mary, Mother of God, pray for us sinners."